trustwallet/developer/wallet-core/newblockchain.md

 ## Blockchain definitions

 The first step to adding a blockchain is to define its configuration parameters.
-Add the definition to the `coins.json` file.
-Then run `tools/generate-files` to generate the C++ code from that.
-Add the corresponding definition to `TWCoinType.h`.

-## Skeleton

-Scaffolding for a new coin is helped by a set of template files.
-Execute the command `codegen/bin/newcoin <coinid>`, where `newcoin <coinid>` is the ID of the new coin from `coins.json`.
-Check the generated files and their location.
+Add the definition to the `coins.json` file, then execute the command `codegen/bin/newcoin <coinid>`, where `newcoin <coinid>` is the ID of the new coin from `coins.json`.
+This will generate `Address`, `Signer`, sample proto file, C interface for Signer and corresponding tests
-Usage of the templates is optional, but recommended.

 ## Definition tests, first commit